 Baseball helmets offer a bit of style, too, because you can pick a color that matches your team uniform.
 Also, the shape and position of the airflow vents can give the helmet a sleek look that youth players like.
-If you’re ready to find out more, our buying guide and recommendations have all the information you need.

-To ensure the baseball helmet you purchase is safe for use in games and practice, it should meet certification standards.
+To ensure the baseball helmet you select is safe for use in games and practice, it should meet certification standards.
 It’s important to note that making any alteration to a helmet, such as drilling extra holes or removing padding, voids its certification.

 NOCSAE: The National Operating Committee on Standards for Athletic Equipment (NOCSAE) is a nonprofit body that works to standardize equipment manufacturing across multiple sports to maximize safety.
 A baseball helmet with a NOCSAE certification has a stamp molded into the outer shell or a sticker attached, usually on the back of the shell.
 Manufacturers provide most of the funding for NOCSAE through licensing fees, enabling the organization to offer an unbiased service.